 “Da, where are we going?”
 Elina asked in the hallway.

-“Uh-huh,” Elina nodded.
+“I think I dreamed about her last night,” Elina said.
 “I was running through a maze when these giant worm creatures burst out of the ground.
-They tried to grab me, but I was too quick.
-They got her, though.”
+They tried to grab me, but I was too quick for them.
+They got her though.”

-“Yes, the girl you brought to breakfast.
-The monster things captured—Hanna and dragged her into the earth.
+“Yes, the girl you brought to breakfast,” she went on.
+“The monster things captured—Hanna and dragged her into the earth.
 And there was this man in a cage.
-I think . . .
-I think he was the one controlling the worm creatures.
-What do you think it means, Da?”
+I think . . . he was the one controlling the worm creatures.
+What does it mean, Da?”

 Elina dropped his hand and ran towards the well.